Povindu/Povindu/README.md

 - 👋 Hi, I’m @Povindu.
-I'm a Information Technology Undergraduate of University of Moratuwa.
+I'm a Information Technology Undergraduate in University of Moratuwa.
 - Im Based in Matara, Sri Lanka.
-- I have worked with many Programming Languages such as Python,C,Solidity and Java.
+- I have worked with many Programming Languages such as Python, C, Javascript and Java.
 - Im passionate about Learning and Working with new technologies.